sarahdobson/piv-guides/_userconfig/1_nss.md

 {% include info-alert.hmtl content="If you set this preference on a client machines, the users won't be able to change it." %}

 #### Client Machines <!--Enterprise-management solution needed per Issue #20 thread.
-Per LaChelle on 10/10, no JavaScripts will not be used for NSS.-->
+Per LaChelle on 10/10, no JavaScripts .-->

 You can create a JavaScript and put it into your users' Firefox profile directories so the JavaScript will run whenever a user launches Firefox.